Kara Magsanoc-Alikpala: Breast cancer and ICanServe

 In 1997, Magsanoc-Alikpala was diagnosed with breast cancer.
 It was a transformative event in her life.
 She survived, but the experience changed her.
 In 1999, she started the I Can Serve Foundation along with her friend Crisann Celdran who wrote "we knew very little and had different experiences but shared one dream: that cancer survivors should not go through this path alone."
 She encourages women to make breast self-examination a "lifetime habit."
 According to one source, the Philippines has the highest incidence of breast cancer in Southeast Asia.

+She founded the advocacy organization ICanServe which has the mission of arming "women with breast care health and breast cancer information through high impact campaigns."
 The I Can Serve Foundation, sometimes identified with all words together as ICanServe, has been described as a "dynamic patient support networking group" and has been lauded for its efforts to alleviate the rising incidence of breast cancer among Filipino women.
 One woman who survived breast cancer joined ICanServe afterwards, and she described Magsanoc-Alikpala as "pretty", "perky", and "talented" and wrote Magsanoc-Alikpala's efforts to organize fellow survivors was a "miracle".
 In 2004, Magsanoc-Alikpala was awarded the Bessie B. Legarda Memorial Foundation Award.
 The foundation had its tenth anniversary in 2007.
 She published advice about how to organize cancer support groups.

 The organization, along with the Philippine Cancer Society, organizes a variety of initiatives to promote awareness, including "fun runs" since 2002 in such cities as Fort Bonifacio Global City in Taguig.
 Magsanoc-Alikpala works with government officials including Philippine Senate President Manny Villar to promote awareness.
 It promotes awareness with local officials such as in Marikina.
 Its "Pink Kitchen" creative promotional effort, credited as the idea of Bettina Osmena, features top chefs serving fine cuisine; the events are well publicized in the media.
 The Pink Kitchen event has been described as "one of Manila’s most anticipated food festivals; the 2008 event showcased over 50 chefs serving French, Italian, Spanish, Middle Eastern, Indian, Burmese, Japanese, Thai, Indonesian and Singaporean specialties.
 One chef named a new dish after her; chef Sincioco’s Tickled Pink Salad a la Kara featured beetroots and a dark pink tinge in a "fuchsia concoction."
 In 2006, the organization planned the Philippine's first nationwide early breast cancer detection effort.

+In addition, Magsanoc-Alikpala is the managing director of Manila-based Asianeye Productions and a contributing producer to CNN.
+She was selected as one of three celebrity critics for the Philippine reality-show "Dokyu".